-- a self-guided walker using the campgrounds provided (you will need to carry your own equipment)
+- transfer services to and from the trail (you will need to arrange your own accommodation)

 Why do I need to book my walk?

 How much does it cost to walk the trail, what is included and why is there a fee?

-Maintaining a long-distance walking trail with facilities in a remote area is expensive.
-Your fee contributes to maintaining and servicing the Trail to ensure it remains an exceptional world class tourism experience.
+Maintaining a long-distance walking trail in a remote area is expensive.
+Your fee contributes to maintaining and servicing the trail to ensure it remains an exceptional world-class tourism experience.